-Our audit procedures to assess the appropriateness of revenue recognized customer along with the satisfaction of the Company's related to revenue recognition, included amongst other:
+Our audit procedures to assess the appropriateness of revenue misstatement related to revenue recognition, included amongst

 - Obtaining an understanding of an assessing the design, implementation and operating effectiveness of the Company's key internal controls over the revenue recognition process. - Examination of significant contracts entered into close to year end to ensure revenue recognition is made in correct period. - Testing a sample of contracts from various revenue streams by agreeing information back to contracts and proof of delivery as appropriate and ensure revenue recognition policy is in accordance with principles of Ind AS 115.